johnlindquist/lootbox-bun/README.md

 - Session ID generated on `workflow start`
 - Persisted in `.lootbox-workflow.json` state file
 - Used for workflow logging and analytics
-- Visible with `lootbox workflow status`
+- Visible with `bun run src/lootbox-cli.ts workflow status`

 ### Workflow State